-Since its inception, LendingClub has originated a total of $13 billion in loans.
-Although the average credit scores of borrowers are relatively high, it does offer a variety of loan terms based on all types of credit grades.
+Since its inception, LendingClub has originated a total of $50 billion in loans with over 3 million customers.
+Although the average borrower has good credit scores, it does offer various loan terms based on all types of credit scores.

 LendingClub Personal Loans

-You can borrow anywhere from $1,000 to $40,000 with a LendingClub loan, with repayment terms lasting over a period of three or five years.
-All loans feature a fixed interest rate, so you don’t have to worry about your monthly payments fluctuating.
+Loans range from $1,000 to $40,000, with loan terms ranging from three to five years.
+All LendingClub loans feature a fixed interest rate, so you don’t have to worry about your monthly payments fluctuating.

-Depending on your credit history and financial information, your interest rate can start as low as 5.32% and go all the way up to 30.99%.
-That’s obviously a huge range, so your actual rate will vary based on your financials and what kind of loan you’re’ looking for.
+Depending on your credit score, your interest rate can start as low as 6.95% with excellent credit and go up to 35.89%.
+That’s obviously a huge range, so your actual rate will vary based on your financials and what kind of loan you’re looking for.

 In addition to interest, you also have to pay an origination fee that ranges from 1% to 6%.
 When you calculate interest as an APR, the range goes up to 5.99% and 34.34%, depending on your loan grade and repayment term.

-Compared to some of the newer online lenders, LendingClub takes a more traditional approach and largely focuses on borrowers’ credit and income rather than say, your education or employment field.
-The company’s stated minimum credit score is 600 but the average borrower actually boasts a score of 699.
+Compared to some newer online lenders, LendingClub takes a more traditional approach and largely focuses on borrowers’ credit score and income rather than education or employment.
+The company’s stated minimum credit score is 600, but the average borrower actually boasts a credit score of 699.

-A long credit history is preferred with the average borrowing demonstrating a full 16 years of credit activity, so LendingClub loans are not necessarily geared towards young borrowers.
+You must have at least three years of credit history, so LendingClub personal loans are not necessarily geared towards young borrowers.
 Incomes are also relatively high, with the average salary at $76,135.

-Not surprisingly, the average borrower’s debt to income ratio is low, coming in at just over 18% without including individuals’ mortgages.
-You don’t have to completely eliminate the possibility of a LendingClub loan if you don’t meet these qualifications, but it is helpful to understand a baseline of what they’re looking for.
+Not surprisingly, the average borrower’s debt-to-income ratio is low, coming in at just over 18% without including individuals’ mortgages.
+A LendingClub loan isn’t out of the question if you don’t meet these qualifications, but it is helpful to know what they’re looking for.

-Because LendingClub is a peer-to-peer lender, the application process is quite different than what you might be used to.
-You can start off by checking your rate offers after submitting some basic information.
+Because LendingClub is a peer-to-peer lender, the loan application is quite different from what you might be used to.
+You can start by checking your rate offers after submitting some basic information.

-LendingClub then performs a soft pull on your credit report, so there’s no impact on your credit score and the inquiry doesn’t show up on your report.
+They then perform a soft credit check, so there’s no impact on your credit score and the inquiry doesn’t show up on your report.

 Based on that information, you’re assigned a loan grade along with your interest rate, origination fee, and APR.
-You’ll receive a few different loan offers with a variety interest rates and terms.
+You’ll receive a few different loan offers with various interest rates and terms.

 Remember, this is peer-to-peer lending in its purest form.
 Once approved, LendingClub then lists your loan and grade on its website for investors to review.

 While they don’t see your personal information, they can see your credit information, your job information, and the reason you’re borrowing the money.
-Investors then decide whether or not they want to fund your loan.
+Investors then decide whether they want to fund your personal loan.

-LendingClub also takes the time to do a hard pull on your credit report, which does affect your score and becomes listed as an inquiry.
+LendingClub will then do a hard pull on your credit, which does affect your credit score and becomes listed as an inquiry.
 It’s not a dramatic impact, but you certainly don’t want several hard pulls performed at one time.